 Practicing gratitude can help to improve mental health and overall well-being.
 Women over 40 can benefit from practicing gratitude as a form of self-care.

-See my article, How to practice gratitude daily to learn more.
+Related: How to practice gratitude daily

 Consider breaking up with your cell phone at least once a week!